Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

 Julius Randle Insights vs. the Cavaliers

-- Randle's opponents, the Cavaliers, have the NBA's slowest tempo with 98.7 possessions per game, while his Knicks rank 23rd in possessions per game with 101.0.
+- Randle's Knicks average 101.0 possessions per game, which ranks 23rd among NBA teams, while the Cavaliers are the league's slowest with 98.7 possessions per contest.

-- The Cavaliers are the best defensive squad in the league, giving up 106.9 points per game.
+- On defense, the Cavaliers have given up 106.9 points per game, which is the best in the NBA.

-- The Cavaliers give up 41.2 rebounds per game, ranking second in the NBA.
+- On the glass, the Cavaliers have given up 41.2 rebounds per contest, which puts them second in the league.

-- The Cavaliers are the best squad in the NBA, allowing 23.0 assists per contest.
+- Giving up 23.0 assists per game, the Cavaliers are the best squad in the NBA.

-- The Cavaliers are the second-ranked team in the NBA at allowing threes, giving up 11.3 made 3-pointers per contest.
+- The Cavaliers give up 11.3 made 3-pointers per game, second-ranked in the NBA.

 Julius Randle vs. the Cavaliers